RensvGemert/S3-GP/README.md

 - [Other content](#other-content)

 ## Introduction
-We are a group of 6 software engineering students with ❤️ for coding.
+We are a group of 6 software engineering students with ❤️ making and designing software applications/systems.
 Our team members include: Faizal, Jochem, Mitchell, Rens, Sander, Sander.

 ## Project description